|Monthly Tech-Tip |

 The idea of this schedule is to heal bubbles and defects they cause.
 These often just percolate during soaks at top temperature.
-This schedule also adds an option to reduce clouding caused by high populations of micro bubbles.
+This schedule also adds an optional step 2 to reduce clouding caused by high populations of microbubbles.

 You have to program this manually.
 See the link below on how.